Disagreements Regarding Assessed Value

 The information regarding filing an abatement or exemption application is also on your tax bill.
 The application must be on file or postmarked in the Assessor's office by that date.
 You are appealing your assessment, not your taxes.
 You must pay your taxes pending your appeal.

 The Assessors have three months to take action on your abatement application.
 If it is approved, you will receive a certificate indicating the amount of the abatement.
-If your tax bill has a balance to be paid, the abatement will credited to your next payment.
+If your tax bill has a balance to be paid, the abatement will be credited to your next payment.
 If your tax bill is paid in full, you will be sent a refund check.
 If your application is denied, you will receive a notice of denial.
 You may call and set up an appointment to meet with the Board of Assessors to discuss the reason for the denial.
 Or you may appeal to the State Appellate Tax Board (ATB) within three months of the date of the Assessors decision.
-They are located at 399 Washington St., Boston, MA 02108 (617-727-3100) The Assessors Office is located on the first floor of the Town Hall at 41 Elm Street in Southbridge.
-Office hours are from 8:00 AM to 4:00 PM, Monday through Wednesday 8:00 AM to 8:00 PM Thursday, and 8:00 AM to12:00 PM on Friday.
+They are located at 399 Washington Street, Boston, MA 02108 617-727-3100) The Assessors Office is located on the first floor of the Town Hall at 41 Elm Street in Southbridge.
+Office hours are from 8 am to 4 pm, Monday through Wednesday 8 am to 8 pm Thursday, and 8 am to 12 pm on Friday.
 The telephone number is 508-764-5404.
 Please feel free to contact us with any questions.
+View the Real and Personal Property Tax Abatement Application (PDF).